Support and wellness

 What we’re doing to keep you safe

-Everyone entering the building will have their temperature screen upon arrival.
+Everyone entering the building will have their temperature taken upon arrival.
 Please let our friendly staff know if you are unwell, experiencing any COVID-19 symptoms, or have been in close contact with a known case or hot spot within the past 14 days.

 We have suspended the shuttle bus service between Central Station and Chris O’Brien Lifehouse.
 Find out about community transport options here.